Finding a password manager for individual users is one thing but finding a suitable password manager for small business that works is a bit trickier.

 You can read more in my detailed review of 1Password here.

-Selecting a password manager for small companies is difficult.
+Selecting an effective password manager for small business is difficult.

 But after going through the above options, I’m sure you now know which one is the ideal option for you.